-Arrowhead Grove Phase IV and V of the Waterman Gardens project will involve the development of up to 300 units and two community centers.
+Arrowhead Grove Phase IV and V will involve the development of up to 300 units and two community centers.
 Three projects-senior, mixed-use, and single-family-are envisioned.
-In 2023, Phase IV (92-unit project) received \$3 million for two new community centers.
+In 2023, Phase IV (92-unit project) received \$3 million for two community centers.
 In 2023, HASCB applied for \$5 million in Pro-Housing funds to be awarded in January '24.
-HASCB anticipates allocating PBVs as well as funds from grants, County HOME funds, LIHTC, SBCTA grants, and others to assist in ensuring the long-term affordability of the project to lower income households.
+HASCB anticipates allocating PBVs, County HOME funds, LIHTC, and SBCTA grants to ensure project affordability to low income residents.
+Since the land is county-owned, affordability will be based on funding sources and associated covenant and restriction.